 Our Approach to Care

-Our Aphasia Day Treatment Therapy Program is an intensive outpatient rehabilitation program that entails a full day of activities, three days a week.
-The program treats patients with aphasia due to an acquired brain injury, such as a stroke, a brain tumor, or other neurological conditions.
-For residents of our Brain Injury Residential Program at Traurig Transitional Living Center the program is five days a week.
+Our Aphasia Therapy Program is an intensive, full day outpatient program that meets three days a week.
+For residents of our Brain Injury or Stroke Residential Program at Traurig House the program is five days a week.
 By using a wide range of therapies and innovative tools, our specially trained staff provides individualized care and therapy to help each patient maximize his or her functional communications skills and sense of well-being.

 The Program includes a combination of group sessions and individual therapy, based on the specific needs of each participant.
 The number of participants for each session is kept small to allow for greater interaction between participants and staff.
 Therapy groups include: Communications Group, Social Communication Lunch Group and Psychosocial Group.
 Individual therapies may include Speech Therapy, Physical Therapy, Aquatic Therapy, Occupational Therapy and Psychology.
 Everyday activities, such as meal planning and preparation, as well as the latest technology are used to increase each patient’s skills and independence.
 Family members are encouraged to take an active role.